 19. The aircraft is refuelled by pressure through a coupling in the port wheel bay.
 The defuelling cock, which is accessible through the engine starter access door aft of the main spar in the bottom of the fuselage, and which is normally locked in the OFF position, must be OFF when refuelling, as otherwise the engine pump seals will be damaged.
 The L.P. fuel cock must also be OFF during refuelling.
 A time switch adjacent to the refuelling coupling in the port wheel bay must be turned ON.
 This switch energizes the refuelling circuit (Sect.
 5, Chap.
 1).

-Float switches in the front and wing tanks are on until the switches are immersed.
+1. Float switches in the front, wing and drop tanks (if fitted and selected) are 'on' until the switches are immersed.
 Refuelling valves (fitted in the front and centre tanks) are essentially servo-controlled poppet valves, the servos being operated by the refuelling pressure.
 A solenoid, when energized, opens the servo by-pass and allows the valve to open.
 Incorporated in the poppet valve is a spring relief which eliminates hammering due to excessive pressure.
 When operations are commenced, fuel flows through the refuelling valves to the front and centre tanks.
-When the centre tanks are full, fuel flows down the transfer pipes to the wing tanks and thence to the drop tanks.
+When the centre tanks are full, fuel flows down the transfer pipes to the wing tanks and thence to the drop tanks if fitted and selected.
 When these tanks are full, the float switches operate and close the refuelling valves in the centre tanks.
-The operations are as follows:-
+The operations are as follows :-